 The Forest Development Account is used for the Department of Natural Resources' management costs for state forest lands.
-Spending authority in the account is adjusted based on projected revenue.
+Spending authority in the account is adjusted ongoing on an ongoing basis to align with projected revenue.
 (Forest Development Account-State)

 9. Fairview Remediation